PaulHatch/simpleelastic/readme.md

 ## Name Helper

-The `NameHelper` provides the `ToName<TDocument>` extension method to obtain the property name that will be used when the object is serialized for elasticsearch.
+The `NameHelper` provides the `ToName<TDocument>` extension method to obtain the property name that will be used when the object is serialized for Elasticsearch.
 For example, given the class:

 ```csharp